 The Texan Star Food Court in the Thompson Student Center offers additional fast food options.
 Students, faculty, staff, and the general public can purchase coffee, hot chocolate, other specialty drinks, and snacks at Suave Cafe’, a coffee and espresso bar in the Library Learning Commons.
 For more information visit: www.tarletondiningservices.com or call (254) 968-9445.

 The Tarleton Post Office is dedicated to providing the very best mail service to our students, faculty, and staff.
 The post office is a fully functional USPS station offering all USPS services except cashing money orders.
 Even though we are a contract postal unit we also receive parcels from UPS, FedEx, and DHL for delivery.

 The Tarleton Post Office is open from 9 am to 4 pm Monday through Friday, except for the University holidays.
 Our window service includes sales of stamps, money orders, mail box rentals, mailing of packages, express, priority, certified, insured, and registered mail.

-The mail center provides delivery to 2600 mail boxes located in the Thompson Center and delivery to 100 departmental mailbox locations twice daily.
+The mail center provides delivery to 2700 mail boxes located in the Thompson Center, Heritage and Integrity and delivery to 100 departmental mailbox locations twice daily.

 Campus Recreation provides a variety of recreational activities and events to meet the physical fitness and/or personal enjoyment needs of students, retirees, faculty/staff and spouses.
 Extracurricular opportunities are coordinated and implemented to provide intramural team and individual sports, self-directed activities, and special events.

 The Recreation Sports Center is a 70,000 square foot facility, housing a weight room, climbing wall, four racquetball courts, men’s and women’s locker rooms, outdoor pursuits equipment check-out, three basketball/volleyball courts, three badminton courts, archery range, and two classrooms.
-The second floor includes two group exercise rooms, track-side cardio, cardio theatre, three-lane track, and the administrative office suite.
+The second floor includes two group exercise rooms, track-side cardio, cardio theater, three-lane track, and the administrative office suite.